MicrosoftDocs/azure-docs/articles/vpn-gateway/vpn-gateway-site-to-site-create.md

 <properties
-   pageTitle="Create a virtual network with a site-to-site VPN connection using the Azure portal | Microsoft Azure" description="Create a virtual network with a site-to-site VPN connection for cross-premises and hybrid configurations." services="vpn-gateway" documentationCenter="" authors="cherylmc" manager="carolz" editor=""/>
+   pageTitle="Create a virtual network with a site-to-site VPN connection using the Azure portal | Microsoft Azure" description="Create a virtual network with a site-to-site VPN connection for cross-premises and hybrid configurations using the classic deployment model." services="vpn-gateway" documentationCenter="" authors="cherylmc" manager="carolz" editor="" tags="azure-service-management"/>

 <tags
    ms.service="vpn-gateway"